 In D. melanogaster, susceptibility to fungal infection increases with aging (Kubiak and Tinsley 2018).
-In zerofsky study, they discovered that in Drosophila, the ability to tempt an antimicrobial defense decreases with age, recommending that innate immunity deterioration is an essential feature of Moreover,senescence.
-Then, aged flies are at vaster risk of infection was observed in aged flies, which could be causecontribute to of raisedtheir increased rate of mortalitymortality-rate and contribute to their activated immune status (zerofsky et al.2005).
-Ramsden study demonstrates no change in bacterial clearance ability with age but this study shows ability of a fly to survive an infection decrease by aging (Ramsden et al.2008).
-In contrast, some other studies like Lesser at 2006 and Imroze khan at 2012 found that bacterial infection clearance ability will improve by aging and older flies illustrates a better immunity in reference to lower bacterial load (Lesser et al.2006, Khan et al. 2012).
+In D.melanogaster the ability to tempt an antimicrobial defense decreases with age, suggesting that innate immunity deterioration is an essential feature of aging (Zerofky et al. 2005).
+Moreover, vaster risk of infection was observed in aged flies, which could contribute to their increased mortality-rate (Zerofsky et al.2005).
+There appears to be no change in bacterial clearance ability with age, but the ability of a fly to survive an infection decreases with aging (Ramsden et al.2008).
+In contrast, some other studies found that bacterial infection clearance ability will improve by aging and older flies illustrate a better immunity in reference to lower bacterial load (Lesser et al.2006, Khan et al. 2012).

-Most existing studies about D. melanogaster immune system during aging compare young and old flies from the same populations, and thus are confounded by the effects of cumulative exposure to pathogens.
-However, populations of D. melanogaster exist which are experimentally evolved to differ in aging patterns and are differentially aged at the same chronological age, allowing experimenters to control for cumulative exposure to pathogens and other time dependent host-microbe interactions.
-One such set of populations is the ACO1-5 (A-type) and CO1-5 (C-type) populations of Chippindale et.al 1997. the A-type populations were selected for an earlier first age of reproduction (10-days) compared to that of the CO populations (28-days), which in line with expectations from the evolutionary theories of aging, resulted in faster aging and shorter lifespans in the A-types compared to the C-types.
+Most existing studies about D. melanogaster immune system during aging compare young and old flies from the same populations, and thus are confounded by the effects of cumulative exposure to pathogens as flies age.
+However, populations of D. melanogaster exist which are experimentally evolved to differ in aging patterns and are differentially aged at the same chronological age.
+These populations allow experimenters to control for cumulative exposure to pathogens and other time dependent host-microbe interactions.
+One such set of populations is the ACO1-5 (A-type) and CO1-5 (C-type) populations (Chippindale et al. 1997). the A-type populations were selected for an earlier first age of reproduction (10-days) compared to that of their CO type ancestral populations which have later first age of reproduction (28-days).
+In line with expectations from the evolutionary theories of aging, selection for early reproduction resulted in faster aging and shorter lifespans in the A-types compared to the C-types.
 The A and C types differ in generation time, which is defined here as the time from egg to eggs of the next generation.
+The A types begin aging at earlier ages, age at faster rates, enter the mortality plateau at earlier ages, and die at younger ages compared to the C types.
+The short-lived A types have also become smaller in body size and less resistant to various stressors compared to the C types (Shahrestani et al. 2016, Shahrestani et al. 2017).

-Shahrestani et al. 2016, Shahrestani et al. 2017 Studies of aging that compare young and old flies from the same population are looking at “chronological” aging, which can be affected by extended interactions with the biotic and abiotic factors in the environment.
+Studies of aging that compare young and old flies from the same population are looking at “chronological” aging, which can be affected by extended interactions with the biotic and abiotic factors in the environment.
 Populations that have evolved to age at different rates may allow us to separate biological aging from the effects of time and cumulative exposure.
-In this study, we will find out, effects of chronological aging and biological aging on immune defense in Drosophila melanogaster.
+In this study, we examined the effects of chronological aging and biological aging on immune defense in Drosophila melanogaster.
 We focused on three questions in our study: (I) What is the relationship between longevity and immune defense in long-lived and short-lived populations?
-(II) What is the effect of chronological age on immune defense in long-lived and short-lived populations, and (III) Does experimental evolution for longevity differentiation affect immune defense genes?
+(II) What is the effect of chronological age on immune defense in long-lived and short-lived populations, and (III) Does experimental evolution for longevity differentiation result in genomic differentiation that includes an overrepresentation of immune defense genes?
 We expect that long-lived populations will have better immune defense than short-lived populations at all ages.
 We also expect that older flies will die faster from infection than younger flies and that this age-related increase in susceptibility to infection will happen faster in the short-lived populations compared to the long-lived populations.
 Lastly, we expect that the genomic differentiation of the long- and short- lived populations will be enriched for immune defense genes.

 Chapter 2